hughbarney/zepto/README.md

     C-S at the search prompt will search forward, will wrap at end of the buffer ESC will escape from the search prompt and return to the point of the match C-G abort the search and return to point before the search started

+###Copying and moving
+    C-<spacebar> Set mark at current position
+    ^W     Delete region
+    ^Y     Yank back kill buffer at cursor esc-w  Copy Region
+    esc-k  Kill Region

+A region is defined as the area between this mark and the current cursor position.
+The kill buffer is the text which has been most recently deleted or copied.

+Generally, the procedure for copying or moving text is:
+1. Mark out region using M-<spacebar> at the beginning and move the cursor to the end.
+2. Delete it (with ^W) or copy it (with M-W) into the kill buffer.
+3. Move the cursor to the desired location and yank it back (with ^Y).

 ##Copying
   Zepto code is released to the public domain.